djjung2/NBA-Data-Analysis/README.md

 ![Game Schedule](https://github.com/djjung2/NBA-Data-Analysis/blob/master/Images/team_schedule.png)

 to collect stats from over 12,900 games since the 2009-2010 season.
-We stored this in a CSV file with over 25,000 records, for which the first few rows look like
+We stored this in a CSV file with over 25,000 records, for which the first few rows begin as

 ![Team Screenshot](https://github.com/djjung2/NBA-Data-Analysis/blob/master/Images/team_stats_screenshot.png)